 Now a member of the admin team at GANF, she is proud to also be a parent governor.
 She is enjoying being a part of what is already a very successful governing team.

-Katie welcomed the role as it would give her the opportunity to have an input into developing the school and to watch it grow throughout my son’s educational development.
+Katie welcomed the role as it would give her the opportunity to have an input into developing the school and to watch it grow throughout her son’s educational development.

-Katie has an excellent relationship with parents and carers of GANF pupils and feel she can represent them well within the governing body.
+Katie has an excellent relationship with parents and carers of GANF pupils and feels she can represent them well within the governing body.